Showing posts with label Platformers - Puzzle. Show all posts

 CryptO'pinion

 Slightly Magic will appeal to fans of the genre.
-I had a bunch of fun - feeding water to dragons, exploring a spooky forest, and rescuing the princess from the sunburnt dragon.
+I had a bunch of fun feeding water to dragons, exploring a spooky forest, and rescuing the princess from the sunburnt dragon.
 Who thinks of these stories?

 Unfortunately, many of the puzzles lack consistency, being either too easy or overly obscure.
 Other parts are rubbish, like riding tiny bubbles to reach higher platforms - quite difficult and badly conceived.
 Of course, I got through all these troublesome areas because I was having fun with the adventure.

-I can't say it's Code Masters' best effort but I enjoyed it (nearly) as much as Spikey in Transylvania.
-A challenging puzzler without the refinement of Dizzy but worth playing.
-My rating is a respectable 70%.
+I can't say it's Code Masters' best effort, but I enjoyed it (nearly) as much as Spikey in Transylvania.
+A challenging puzzler without the refinement of Dizzy, but it's still definitely worth playing.

-As always, this image is a thumbnail so click here to download the high-res original.
+As always, this image is a thumbnail, so click here to download the high-res original.

 Monday, June 19, 2023